 Preserve Iowa Summit

-The annual Preserve Iowa Summit is the state’s premier conference for professionals and volunteers involved in historic preservation.
-Through expert presentations, workshops and tours, participants will learn new ways to save Iowa’s past for the future.
+The Preserve Iowa Summit is the state’s premier conference for professionals and volunteers involved in historic preservation.
+Through expert presentations, workshops and tours, participants will learn new ways to preserve Iowa’s past for the future.

-The three-day program starts Thursday with some inspiration – an awards ceremony to honor SHPO’s Preservation Projects of Merit and Preservation Iowa’s “Preservation At Its Best” – and wraps up Saturday with a round of how-to sessions specially designed for Iowans who work or volunteer at local historical societies and history museums across the state.
+The three-day program starts Thursday with some inspiration – an awards ceremony to honor the Preservation Projects of Merit, Excellence in Historic Preservation & Archaeology awards, and Preservation Iowa’s “Preservation at Its Best” – and wraps up Saturday with a round of how-to sessions specially designed for Iowans who work or volunteer at local historical societies and history museums across the state.

 Who should attend?